-With the Christmas peak period, and the key shopping days of Black Friday and Cyber Monday fast approaching, you’re going to need every trick in the book to make sure your e-commerce operation gets found first, engages best, and generally wins the internet.
+With peak season trading heating up (or cooling down, depending on the season in question) and the competition investing in campaigning, you’re going to need every trick in the book to make sure your e-commerce operation gets found first, engages best, and generally wins the internet.

 Perfecting your customers’ unboxing experience needs to be high on the agenda

 By now you’ll all be tired of hearing that ‘Content is King’, so I’ll only say it once.
 (I’ve already said it.)
 In this blog however I wont be banging on about how you need to diversify, tailor, and promote the hell out of your online content to win over those crafty customers – oh no. In this blog, I’ll be talking about the phenomenon that is ‘Unboxing’.